kiarazhu/Stopwatch/README.md

 <img width="650" alt="COM" src="https://github.com/user-attachments/assets/65b7e185-bdd6-4ee6-865b-c8f01ca92fc4" />

-Our desired Compare Output Mode (non-PWM) is Clear on Compare Match on OC1A, so we will be setting COM1A1 to 1.
+Our desired Compare Output Mode (non-PWM) is Clear on Compare Match on OC1A, so we will be setting COM1A1 (bit 7 of TCCR1A) to 1.

 ### Timer/Counter 1 Control Register B
 <img width="650" alt="TCCR1B" src="https://github.com/user-attachments/assets/1e6a0605-6695-4424-86b0-5183d6fa3f30" />